Azure/Azure-Center-for-SAP-solutions/BulkUpdateOfVirtualInstanceOfSAP_TrustedAccess/Readme.md

-# Bulk Migration Script
+# Update managed storage account network settings for a Virtual Instance for SAP solutions resource
+This script is designed to facilitate the bulk update the network access settings of the managed storage account associated to Virtual Instance for SAP solutions (VIS) resources in Azure.
+You can update the managed storage account network access to be limited to specific virtual networks or make it publicly accessible.
+[Learn more here](https://learn.microsoft.com/en-us/azure/sap/center-sap-solutions/register-existing-system#managed-storage-account-network-access-settings) about Managed Storage account network settings.

-The Bulk Migration Script is designed to facilitate the bulk migration of SAP Virtual Instances (SVIs) in Azure from public managed resource group storage account to private and vice versa.
-It leverages the Az.Workloads PowerShell module to interact with Azure services and performs the following tasks:
+The script leverages **Az.Workloads** PowerShell module to interact with Azure services and performs the following tasks:

-1. Retrieves a list of SVIs based on subscription and/or specified ResourceIds.
+1. Retrieves a list of VIS resources based on subscription and/or specified Azure Resource IDs.
-2. Filters SVIs based on their state.
-Only SVIs with "RegistrationComplete" or "SoftwareInstallationPending" can be patched.
+2. Filters VIS based on their state.
+Only VIS with Provisioning State of "RegistrationComplete" or "SoftwareInstallationPending" can be updated.

-## Input
+## Input file
 The script requires a JSON input file (Input.json) with the following structure:

 ``` json